 Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

-This post is sponsored by Stylevana.
+This video is sponsored by Stylevana.

 If you’re into skincare, you’ll know that there’s lots of hype around Asian skincare, particularly Korean and Japanese products.
 And it’s not hard to see why!
 Korean and Japanese skincare have lots of product types that you don’t really see with Western brands, and they tend to be really affordable.